 We foster growth in ourselves and others through professional development, new methodologies, and the application of new tools and technologies.
 We advance the practice of teaching and learning at RDC through the integration of new directions in pedagogy, curriculum development and delivery, teaching development, testing and assessment, educational technologies, and learning spaces.

 We strategically position our work within RDC’s policy mandate while ensuring sustainable teaching and learning practices that enhance the student learning experience.
 We ensure alignment of policy and procedure to inform strategic and systemic (re)development of processes and practice related to teaching and learning.
 We incorporate quality assurance frameworks to ensure professional standards are met.

 We use our human and physical resources effectively to ensure sustainability within our areas of responsibility.
 Our team approach allows us to provide integrated leadership, guidance, and support for teaching and learning at RDC.

 We recognize and support the Truth and Reconciliation Calls to Action and the U.N.
-Declaration on the Rights of Aboriginal Peoples.
-We acknowledge the educational role we have in building common ground between Aboriginal and non-Aboriginal peoples.
-We believe that the education system must be transformed to reject the racism embedded in colonial systems of education and treat Aboriginal and Euro-Canadian knowledge systems with equal respect.
+Declaration on the Rights of Indigenous Peoples.
+We acknowledge the educational role we have in building common ground between Indigenous and non-Indigenous peoples.
+We believe that the education system must be transformed to reject the racism embedded in colonial systems of education and treat Indigenous and Euro-Canadian knowledge systems with equal respect.
 We advocate reconciliation through the integration of First Nations, Inuit, and Metis voices, perspectives, and experiences.

 All learners are successful when equipped with the right tools.
 We respect diversity, and develop inclusive learning environments built on universal design principles and flexible learning strategies.
 We maximize accessibility through learning space design, pedagogical approaches, educational technologies, and flexible delivery methods; we support all learners as they create significant, long lasting learning experiences for themselves and others.